Difference Between CNA and LPN

 What is CNA?

 If you’re looking for a career in the nursing profession, CNA will enrich your experience.
 It provides you to work for others.
-In this job, you can meet a variety of people every day and advancement in your career.
+In this job, you can meet a variety of people every day and advance in your career.

 The Certified Nursing Assistant can not draw blood from the patients for testing.
 The cities in California paid the highest salary for CNAs.
-The physical work demands in CNA.
+The physical work demands of CNA.
 You need to take care of immobile patients also.

 The person must be able to tolerate the conditions.
 It is dedicated work for others.
 Somewhat it is a stressful job if you won’t work dedicatedly.
-The CNA is allowed to administer drugs like oral, topical, eye drops.
+The CNA is allowed to administer drugs like oral, topical, and eye drops.

-The Certified Nursing Assistant allows assisting the newborn babies if they are working in the Neonatal Intensive Care Unit (NICU).
+The Certified Nursing Assistant allows assisting newborn babies if they are working in the Neonatal Intensive Care Unit (NICU).
 CNA-2 are the ones who study additional courses or specializations.
 They can assist the nursing personnel.

 cna